gengstrand/clojure-news-feed/server/feed3/README.md

+# newsfeed-dropwizard

+This Java project implements a rudimentary news feed micro-service using [Swagger](http://swagger.io/) and [DropWizard](http://www.dropwizard.io/1.0.5/docs/).

+This [article](http://glennengstrand.info/media/dropwizard.pdf) goes into detail about what was discovered while developing this micro-service.

-# newsfeed-swagger
+## newsfeed-swagger

-These docs are swagger generated and cover how to call the micro-service.
+The rest of these docs are swagger generated and cover how to call the micro-service.

 See the docs/setup.md for tips on how to stand up the service.

-## Requirements
+### Requirements

 Building the API client library requires [Maven](https://maven.apache.org/) to be installed.

-## Installation
+### Installation

 To install the API client library to your local Maven repository, simply execute: